EmmanuelForster/AutomatedTestingRestAssured-JUnit/README.md

 # Finally, try generating a new Suite at the run/debug configurations editor and adding a new configuration for JUnit with the tag "Regression".
 Then run it.

 # Observations:
 # In case the test for the register method fails please check if the user was already created.
+To resolve this consider changing for a new username.
 # For instance, if you run all the tests and the register for the TestFront.class fails it may be due to the user was already created at the TestBack.class.